luisdelaye/CurSa/README.md

 ------------------------------------------------------------------------
 ```

 As mentioned above, the output has two sections.
 The first part, shows if there is a name in metadata.tsv that is not found in color_ordering.tsv.
-The warning shows the lacking name together with its geographical context.
-For instance, the name 'Huixtla' is lacking in color_ordering.tsv and its geographical context whitin metadata.tsv is: 'North America / Mexico / Chiapas / Huixtla'.
-It is important to understand that whithin metadata.tsv the names of the geographic localities are organized in the following way: 'region / country / division / location'.
-Not all entries in metadata.tsv have the four categories, some of them have only 'region / country / division ' or fewer.
-In this case 'Huixtla' is a 'location'.
+The warning shows the name that is lacking together with its geographical context.
+For instance, the name 'Rio Grande' is lacking in color_ordering.tsv and its geographical context whitin metadata.tsv is: 'North America / Mexico / Zacatecas / Rio Grande'.
+It is important to understand that whithin metadata.tsv the names of the geographic localities are organized in the following way: 'region\tcountry\tdivision\tlocation' (where \t stands for tab).
+Not all entries in metadata.tsv have the four categories, some of them have only 'region\tcountry\tdivision' or less.
+In this case 'Rio Grande' is a 'location'.

 The second part of the output shows whether there are names repeated within differen geographical contexts.
 Note that this may not be an error by itself since it is common to find localities sharing the same name.
-For instance, see the case of 'Campeche' which can refer to the State of Campeche or to the City of Campeche.
-By the way, the true name of the State of Campeche is: 'Estado Libre y Soberano de Campeche' and the true name of the City of Campeche is: 'San Francisco de Campeche'.
-But for short, people uses Campeche for both.
-In cases like this, it is not necesary to change the names in metadata.tsv.

-Now see the case of 'Altamira' (also in the second part of the output) which is in the states of 'Nuevo Leon' and 'Tamaulipas'.
-This is a problem because each name has to be associated with a single geographic coordinate in lat_longs.tsv.
-To fix this, we will have to asign different names to the cities of 'Altamira' from 'Nuevo Leon' and from 'Tamaulipas' (for example, we can change the names to: 'Altamira Nuevo Leon' and 'Altamira Tamaulipas').
-But keep in mind that the same name 'Altamira Nuevo Leon' has to be in metadata.tsv, color_ordering.tsv and lat_longs.tsv.

-In addition to the above, you may find some surprises.
-For instance, you may think that it is a mistake that 'Baja California' is a 'location' within the state of 'Chiapas', however it is not.
-There is in fact a town named 'Baja California' in the State of 'Chiapas' (you can chech this if you google: Baja California Chiapas).

-Finally see the case of 'Aguascalientes' (the city) wich is in two geographical contexts, in one the State of 'Aguascalientes' is spelled correctly: 'North America / Mexico / Aguascalientes' and in the other it has a typo: 'North America / Mexico / Aguascallientes'.
-We will see how to fix all the above problems soon.
+For instance, see the case of 'Guadalupe' which can refer to a city in 'Nuevo Leon' or to a city in the state of Zacatecas.
+We will see how to fix these cases.

 In addition to report the inconsistencies to the screen, compare_names.pl creates a text file named substitute_proposal.tsv that contains three columns separated by tabs:

 ```
-'Asientos'  'North America / Mexico / Aguascalientes / Asientos'  'North America / Mexico / Aguascalientes / Asientos'
+'Aguasacalientes'	'North America / Mexico / Aguascalientes / Aguasacalientes'	'North America / Mexico / Aguascalientes / Aguasacalientes'
-'Calvillo'  'North America / Mexico / Aguascalientes / Calvillo'  'North America / Mexico / Aguascalientes / Calvillo'
+'Pabello de A'	'North America / Mexico / Aguascalientes / Pabello de A'	'North America / Mexico / Aguascalientes / Pabello de A'
+'Ensenada'	'North America / Mexico / Baja California / Ensenada'	'North America / Mexico / Baja California / Ensenada'
+'La Paz'	'North America / Mexico / Baja California Sur / La Paz'	'North America / Mexico / Baja California Sur / La Paz' 'CDMX'	'North America / Mexico / CDMX'	'North America / Mexico / CDMX' 'CMX'	'North America / Mexico / CMX'	'North America / Mexico / CMX' 'Carmen'	'North America / Mexico / Campeche / Carmen'	'North America / Mexico / Campeche / Carmen' 'Cancun'	'North America / Mexico / Cancun'	'North America / Mexico / Cancun' 'Cuauhtemoc'	'North America / Mexico / Chihuahua / Cuauhtemoc'	'North America / Mexico / Chihuahua / Cuauhtemoc'
+'Ciudad de Mexico'	'North America / Mexico / Ciudad de Mexico'	'North America / Mexico / Ciudad de Mexico' 'Frontera'	'North America / Mexico / Coahuila / Frontera'	'North America / Mexico / Coahuila / Frontera' 'Cardonal Hgo'	'North America / Mexico / Hidalgo / Cardonal Hgo'	'North America / Mexico / Hidalgo / Cardonal Hgo' 'Cuauhtemoc'	'North America / Mexico / Mexico City / Cuauhtemoc'	'North America / Mexico / Mexico City / Cuauhtemoc' 'Abasolo Nvo Leon'	'North America / Mexico / Nuevo Leon / Abasolo Nvo Leon'	'North America / Mexico / Nuevo Leon / Abasolo Nvo Leon'
+'Gral.
+Escobedo'	'North America / Mexico / Nuevo Leon / Gral.
+Escobedo'	'North America / Mexico / Nuevo Leon / Gral.
+Escobedo'
+'Guadalupe'	'North America / Mexico / Nuevo Leon / Guadalupe'	'North America / Mexico / Nuevo Leon / Guadalupe'
-'Jesus Maria' 'North America / Mexico / Aguascalientes / Jesus Maria' 'North America / Mexico / Aguascalientes / Jesus Maria' 'Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'
+'Rioverde'	'North America / Mexico / San Luis Potosi / Rioverde'	'North America / Mexico / San Luis Potosi / Rioverde' 'Nogales'	'North America / Mexico / Sonora / Nogales'	'North America / Mexico / Sonora / Nogales'
+'State of Mexico'	'North America / Mexico / State of Mexico'	'North America / Mexico / State of Mexico' 'State of Mexico'	'North America / Mexico / State of Mexico / Nicolas Romero'	'North America / Mexico / State of Mexico / Nicolas Romero'
+'Cardenas'	'North America / Mexico / Tabasco / Cardenas'	'North America / Mexico / Tabasco / Cardenas'
+'Altamira'	'North America / Mexico / Tamaulipas / Altamira'	'North America / Mexico / Tamaulipas / Altamira'
+'Cordoba'	'North America / Mexico / Veracruz / Cordoba'	'North America / Mexico / Veracruz / Cordoba'
-'Aguascallientes' 'North America / Mexico / Aguascallientes / Aguascalientes' 'North America / Mexico / Aguascallientes / Aguascalientes'
+'Calera'	'North America / Mexico / Zacatecas / Calera'	'North America / Mexico / Zacatecas / Calera'
-'Tecate'  'North America / Mexico / Baja California / Tecate' 'North America / Mexico / Baja California / Tecate'
+'Guadalupe'	'North America / Mexico / Zacatecas / Guadalupe'	'North America / Mexico / Zacatecas / Guadalupe'
-'Los Cabos' 'North America / Mexico / Baja California Sur / Los Cabos'  'North America / Mexico / Baja California Sur / Los Cabos'
+'Rio Grande'	'North America / Mexico / Zacatecas / Rio Grande'	'North America / Mexico / Zacatecas / Rio Grande' 'Tecate'	'North America / Mexico / Baja California / Tecate'	'North America / Mexico / Baja California / Tecate'
-'Tecate'  'North America / Mexico / Baja California Sur / Tecate' 'North America / Mexico / Baja California Sur / Tecate' 'CDMX'  'North America / Mexico / CDMX' 'North America / Mexico / CDMX' 'CMX' 'North America / Mexico / CMX'  'North America / Mexico / CMX' 'Calkini' 'North America / Mexico / Campeche / Calkini' 'North America / Mexico / Campeche / Calkini'
+'Tecate'	'North America / Mexico / Baja California Sur / Tecate'	'North America / Mexico / Baja California Sur / Tecate'

 ...(many more rows)...

 ```

-The first column shows the metadata.tsv name that is lacking in color_ordering.tsv; the second column shows the geographical context of the name; and the third column is identical to the second one.
+The first column shows the name of the geographic location in metadata.tsv that is lacking in color_ordering.tsv; the second column shows the geographical context of the name; and the third column is identical to the second one.
 Each column is separated by a tab.
-By editing the information in the third column, we will use this file to create a new metadata file where all names from geographic localities match those of color_ordering.tsv.
+By editing and correcting the information in the third column, a new metadata file will be created with the error corrected.
 Please, rename this file in case you have to do several rounds of curation:

 ```
+data20230223/
 $ mv substitute_proposal.tsv substitute_proposal_round1.tsv
 ```

 Now that you have an overview of which names do not match, we are going to proceed to fix them.
 For this, we will use the script substitute_names.pl, the file substitute_proposal_round1.tsv and some manual curation.
-We will review case per case.
+We will review three main cases.

 #### Case 1: a name in metadata.tsv is lacking in color_ordering.tsv and lat_longs.tsv

 We will begin by adding to color_ordering.tsv (and lat_longs.tsv) those extra names that are found in metadata.tsv.
-Start by opening the color_ordering.tsv file with a text edditor (like [ATOM](https://atom.io)).
+Start by opening the color_ordering.tsv file with a text edditor ([ATOM](https://atom.io)).
 Then, take a look at the first part of the output from compare_names.pl.
-We will start by analysing 'Huixtla'.
-By looking at color_ordering.tsv you will find that the location of 'Huixtla' is simply lacking.
-In this case, simply add the name 'Huixtla' to color_ordering.tsv.
-You will have to add this name in its proper location.
-For instance, 'Huixtla' is a 'location' whithin de 'division' of 'Chiapas'.
+We will start by analysing 'Cancun'.
+By looking at color_ordering.tsv you will find that the location of 'Cancun' is lacking.
+In this case, simply add the name 'Cancun' to color_ordering.tsv.
+You will have to add this name under the state of 'Quintana Roo'.
+For instance, 'Cancun' is a 'location' whithin de 'division' of 'Quintana Roo'.
 Therefore you will have to add the following text to color_ordering.tsv:

 ```
-# Chiapas
+# Quintana Roo
-location	Huixtla
+location	Cancun
 ```

-Note that there is a tab between the word 'location' and 'Huixtla'.
+Note that there is a tab between the word 'location' and 'Cancun'.
 Because you added a new name to color_ordering.pl, you will have to add this name also to lat_longs.tsv file.
 Open lat_longs.tsv with a text edditor (like [ATOM](https://atom.io)) and find the correct place (names are in alphabetical order) to add:

 ```
-location	Huixtla	15.13	-92.46
+location	Cancun	21.16	-86.82
 ```

 Note that the fields are separated by tabs.
-You can find the coordinates from 'Huixtla' through its [Wikipedia](https://es.wikipedia.org/wiki/Huixtla) page of the city and then clicking on its geographic coordinates: 15°08′00″N 92°28′00″O. This will take you to a [GeoHack page](https://geohack.toolforge.org/geohack.php?language=es&pagename=Huixtla&params=15.133333333333_N_-92.466666666667_E_type:city) where you can find the coordinates in decimal.
+You can find the coordinates from 'Cancun' through its [Wikipedia](https://es.wikipedia.org/wiki/Cancún) page of the city and then clicking on its geographic coordinates: 21°09′41″N 86°49′29″O. This will take you to a [GeoHack page](https://geohack.toolforge.org/geohack.php?language=es&pagename=Cancún&params=21.161416111111_N_-86.824811111111_E_type:city) where you can find the coordinates in decimal.
 You will need to do the same for all names you add to color_ordering.tsv.

 #### Case 2: the name in metadata.tsv is not spelled correctly

 In some occasions the geographic locality is in metadata.tsv and in color_ordering.tsv (and in lat_longs.tsv), but it is written in a different language between files or the name in one of the files has some typos.
 Lets take a look at: 'Aguascalientes / Pabello de A'.
-If you google 'Aguascalientes Pabello de A' you will find that 'Pabello de A' refers to a small city named 'Pabellón de Arteaga' in the State of 'Aguascalientes'.
-Therefore, you have to substitute 'Pabello de A' by 'Pabellón de Arteaga' in metadata.tsv.
-To do this, open the file substitute_proposal_round1.tsv with a text editor (like [ATOM](https://atom.io)) and find the row containing 'Pabello de A'.
-Then substitute 'Pabello de A' by 'Pabellón de Arteaga' in the third column (do not remove the single quotes nor the spaces between the slashes /).
+If you google 'Aguascalientes Pabello de A' you will find that 'Pabello de A' refers to a small city named 'Pabellon de Arteaga' in the State of 'Aguascalientes'.
+Therefore, you have to substitute 'Pabello de A' by 'Pabellon de Arteaga' in metadata.tsv.
+To do this, open the file substitute_proposal_round1.tsv with a text editor ([ATOM](https://atom.io)) and find the row containing 'Pabello de A'.
+Then substitute 'Pabello de A' by 'Pabellon de Arteaga' in the third column (do not remove the single quotes nor the spaces between the slashes /).
 Example:

 ```
-'Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'  'North America / Mexico / Aguascalientes / Pabellón de Arteaga'
+'Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'  'North America / Mexico / Aguascalientes / Pabellon de Arteaga'
 ```

-Later on, the script substitute_names.pl will read this file and will create a new file named outfile.tsv in which the data in the third column will be used to fill the field were the sample was collected.
-The file outfile.tsv will be identical to the original metadata.tsv file in everithing else.
-In addition to the above, check if 'Pabellón de Arteaga' is in color_ordering.tsv.
-If not, you will have to add this name to color_ordering.tsv and lat_longs.tsv as described above.
-You will do the same for all the names you would like to modify in the metadata.
+In addition to the above, check if 'Pabellon de Arteaga' is in color_ordering.tsv and lat_longs.tsv.
+If not, you will have to add this name to both files as described above.

 #### Case 3: a name is repeated in different geographical contexts

 Now we will review the second part of the output of compare_names.pl.
-Take a look to the case of 'Altamira'.
-In Mexico there are two cities with the name 'Altamira', one is in the state of 'Nuevo Leon' and the other is in the state of 'Tamaulipas'.
+Take a look to the case of 'Guadalupe'.
+In Mexico there are two cities with the name 'Guadalupe', one is in the state of 'Nuevo Leon' and the other is in the state of 'Zacatecas'.
 Because of this, we will have to change the name of the cities to differentiate one from the other.
-One possibility is to name the cities as 'Altamira Nuevo Leon' and 'Atlamira Tamaulipas'.
+One possibility is to name the cities as 'Guadalupe (Nuevo Leon)' and 'Guadalupe (Zacatecas)'.
 Use the third column in the file substitute_proposal_round1.tsv as explained before to change these names.
-In addition, the names of 'Altamira Nuevo Leon' and 'Altamira Tamaulipas' do not exist in color_ordering.tsv, so we have to add these names to this file and to lat_longs.tsv.
+In addition, add the names of 'Guadalupe (Nuevo Leon)' and 'Guadalupe (Zacatecas)' to color_orderin.tsv and their geographic coordinates to lat_longs.tsv.

-One final thing, you do not need to erase those rows in the file substitute_proposal_round1.tsv that have the same data in the second and third column, the script will ignore them.
+Just remember, the idea is that all names in metadata.tsv have a match in color_ordering.tsv and lat_longs.tsv files.

 #### Create a new metadata.tsv file

-Once you have finished correcting all the names, run the following script:
+Once you have finished correcting all the names as described above, run the following script:

 ```
 $ perl substitute_names.pl metadata.tsv substitute_proposal_round1.tsv